baldaquin.config — Configuration#

 In the remaining of this section we shall see how to declare, instantiate and interact with concrete configuration objects.

-Declaring a concrete configuration class#
+Declaring configuration sections#

-class SampleConfiguration(ConfigurationBase):
+class MulticastConfigurationSection(ConfigurationSectionBase):

 _PARAMETER_SPECS = (